Ashley Padilla Edges Out Colin Jost to Claim SNL S51 Screen Time Crown

 That 9:23 marks Padilla’s seventh-largest tally of the season; her high was a beefy 14:45 in October’s Episode 3 (hosted by Sabrina Carpenter and featuring Padilla in “Shop TV” and a “Domingo” encore, among other sketches), while her low of 2:53 came in November’s Nikki Glaser-hosted Episode 5.

-Other superlatives associated with her memorable Season 51 run, which also garnered critical kudos from LateNighter, Vanity Fair, the New York Times, and others: Padilla is the first featured player ever to lead the cast in screen time and appearances; the first second-year player to lead the cast in appearances since Amy Poehler in Season 28; and the first cast member to rack up more than 90 appearances in a season since Season 44.
+Other superlatives associated with her Season 51 run, which garnered critical kudos from LateNighter, Vanity Fair, the New York Times, and others: Padilla is the first featured player ever to lead the cast in screen time and appearances; the first second-year player to lead the cast in appearances since Amy Poehler in Season 28; and the first cast member to rack up more than 90 appearances in a season since Season 44.

 As for Jost, though he settled for a strong second in screen time (well ahead of third-placer Mikey Day‘s 1:53:36), Season 51 represented his best statistical season, as he averaged 07:22 per episode in his 14th year with the sketch comedy institution.